exercism/haskell/exercises/practice/collatz-conjecture/.approaches/list-of-steps/content.md

 The sequence of steps should be terminated at the first `1`.
 `unfoldr` does this by itself, but `iterate` needs some help from `takeWhile`.

-With a complete sequence of steps, the only thing that remains to be done is count them.
+With a complete sequence of steps, the only thing that remains to be done is to count them.
 We simply use `length` for this.

 Haskell's laziness helps this approach be efficient.